 - Ouija Board: The logo has a heart-shaped ouija board to represent the Paranormal Romance theme.

-- Our Ghosts Are Different: Most ghosts in the setting appear as formless mists — spirits stripped down to their essence and devoid of personality.
+- Our Ghosts Are Different: Most ghosts in the setting appear as formless mists or echoes of their former selves — spirits stripped down to their essence and devoid of personality.
 Nathan is an anomaly in that he's retained his mind and appearance as a human and is able to interact with the living world as a solid form.
 This turns out to be because of the deal he made with Alcaeus after he died.

 - Our Vampires Are Different: Contrary to the in-universe mythology about them among Muggles, vampires are not undead, but living, ageless beings.
 Some are created by turning non-vampires; others, like Cecelia, are born vampires.
 All vampires feed on blood, are harmed by sunlight, and Must Be Invited in.
 They also have access to abilities including flight and compulsion.